roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Bootstrap three-level reponsive menu ready to be used (with selectors for its styling already available in the main scss file).
 * Bootstrap pagination.
 * Bootstrap styles are compiled from sass, along with your own styles, into the standard style.css file, using laravel-mix.
-* If you use "npm run watch" Browser reloads automatically each time you edit a sass  or php file.
+* If you use "npm run watch" Browser reloads automatically each time you edit a sass, js or php file..
-* If you use "npm run hot", The browser will hot reload(you dont net to refresh the pages to see css and js changes).
 * Prettier and eslint to lint your code.
 * Avoids browser cache for style.css and scripts.js when updated.
 * Optional stylesheet for fast styling of Contact Form 7.